BoltsFramework/Bolts-Android/README.md

 ## Error Handling

 By carefully choosing whether to call `continueWith` or `onSuccess`, you can control how errors are propagated in your application.
 Using `continueWith` lets you handle errors by transforming them or dealing with them.
-You can think of failed tasks kind of like throwing an exception.
-In fact, if you throw an exception inside a continuation, the resulting task will be faulted with that exception.
+You can think of failed `Task`s kind of like throwing an exception.
+In fact, if you throw an exception inside a continuation, the resulting `Task` will be faulted with that exception.

 ```java
 final ParseQuery<ParseObject> query = ParseQuery.getQuery("Student");